henqqqcs/JavaEmailTemplateBuilder/README.md

 	All the best,
 	Java Email Template API forums

+####Add your variables
-####Instantiate the class EmailTemplateBuilder, and set the variables you wish to be replaced on your template file using the method addVariable
+Instantiate the class EmailTemplateBuilder, and set the variables you wish to be replaced on your template file using the method addVariable

 example: